 The Americans with Disabilities Act (ADA) prohibits discrimination against people with disabilities.
 Unfortunately, there are many places that are not compliant and do not provide accessible options for wheelchair users and those with other disabilities.
 After weeks or months of anticipation, few things are worse than getting to your destination and finding that they can’t accommodate a disability.
 For that reason, we’ve rounded up the best accessible travel destinations in America.

 Browse Sensory Products

 Accessible Amusement Parks

 There’s nothing quite like the wonder and thrill of an amusement park.
 With large crowds and attractions at every turn, it’s important to pick an amusement park that has something to offer for those with differing abilities.
-The following are some of the best places to vacation with handicap access.
+The following are some of the best accessible places to vacation.

 1. Disneyland & Disney World

 There’s a lot to love about the wonderful world of Disney, whether you’re visiting the Walt Disney World Resort in Orlando, Fla., or the original Disneyland Park in Anaheim, Calif.
 Both parks have a variety of accommodations for guests with disabilities, including parking.

 Disney World features separate accessible parking lots for people with personal wheelchairs or other mobility devices.
 These lots are available throughout the four parks at the resort, although courtesy trams don’t stop there.
 Both Disneyland and Disney World require a valid accessible parking permit and have standard parking rates.

 When it comes to wheelchair-friendly attractions, Disney World is unmatched.
 Guests can choose from more than 40, at three levels of access:

 - Must transfer from wheelchair or electric conveyance vehicle (ECV) to ride